qualityshepherd/brine/assets/posts/southern_coast.md

 ### SITUATIONS

-1. Loggers in the Starwoods have been attacked by a creature they claim is a wendigo.
+2. Loggers in the Starwoods have been attacked by a creature they claim is a wendigo.
 They've sent a desperate plea to the Monastery for aid.
-1. The Crown's Fury, a ship lost in the Battle of Mistwood, was _busting_ with silver and other treasures when it sank.
+1. The Crown's Fury, a ship lost in the Battle of Mistwood, was _busting_ with treasure when it sank.
 The rumors of a "ghost ship" seen off the coast are well established but an eye witness swears that it's The Crown's Fury.
 1. A local herbalist seeks brave adventurers to retrieve herbs that grow deep within the West Marshes, promising silver and potent potions as reward.
+He discretely supplies the followers of both "The River" _and_ the Lost Druid.
+Neither party would be pleased if they knew about the other.
 1. An infamous game hunter, and friend to the Northern Kings, will pay handsomely for help finding/tracking/killing a wendigo.
-1. A prisoner needs to be escorted to/from the Prison of Mon
-1. A Duke's son found a treasure map leading to the Isle of Wight and has not been heard from for a week.
+1. A Duke's son found a treasure map leading to the Isle of Wights and has not been heard from for a week.
+His last letter mentioned white berries that heal any wound.
+1. A messenger from the Northern Kings needs safe passage to Yagul Fane.
+They're carrying sensitive documents about the royal funding of both institutions.
+1. Lady Goodknight of the Fae Court demands the return of magical items stolen by "The River" and his cult (and others).
+1. The Prison of Mon is _quietly_ investigating why their binding runes are weakening.
+They suspect the Hag Kalg but it's actually the Lost Druid syphoning their power.
+1. A Northern King's bastard is hiding among the Prophet's followers.
+Both assassins and royal agents are searching the mountains.
+1. Maude's bees are dying and Harlan's famous hops are the likely cause.
+Both businesses are crucial to the Monastery's beer production.
+1. Jailers report Hag Kalg whispering in an unknown language; prisoners in adjacent cells complain about dreams of a dark dragon.

-### 2D6 RUMORS
+### RUMORS

 2. The Isle of Wights is aptly named.
 It's overrun with wights looking to add to their number.
 Nobody comes back from that retched place.
 1. Some crazy druid up in the mountains has got himself a harem and is performing miracles!
-1. Yagul Fane is built atop an ancient city with unimaginable magical treasures.
+1. Yagul Fane is built atop an ancient city with unimaginable magical treasures (BYOD: _Bring Your Own Dungeon_).
 1. Have you ever known purveyors of magic and religion to get along?
 There's tension between Yagul Fane and the monastery... count on it.
 1. Greever's Lighthouse is full of ghosts.
 They sometimes activate the old light to summon a spectral ship from the depths.
-1. Follow the lights in the mountains to your peril.
 1. The mountain mists are the breath of ancient dragons.
 Dragons ruled this place.
 The Lost Druid says they'll return once their food source is replenished.
 1. Word is the Council of Six in Yagul Fane are trying to unseat the Fae Court; appointing "more cooperative" officials.
-1. In Starwoods, beware the moors; stick to the path.
+1. Maude's bees make special honey from Moonlight Mushrooms.
+Monastery pays triple for those jars - says it helps them 'see clearly'.
 1. Fellstead's abbess and Mon's warden are friendly.
 VERY friendly if you know what I mean...
-1. I have it on good authority that one of the Northern Kings has a spy down here.
+1. Watch for Rune Stones in the dunes.
+Nomads say they're portals at twilight.
+But careful!
+You might end up leagues away... or worse.
+1. Some of those 'stones' in the Bone Cairn?
+Them's dragon eggs!
+That's why they move at night; they're getting ready to hatch.

 ### LOCATIONS